-5.1 deployment
+5.2 Non-centralised deployment

-In this scenario the NR base station (NR BS) is deployed stand-alone e.g. in a macro deployment or indoor hotspot environment (could be public or enterprise).
-The NR BS can be connected to “any” transport.
-It is assumed that the full protocol stack is supported at the Standalone NR BS node.
+In this scenario, the full protocol stack is supported at the NR base station (NR BS) e.g. in a macro deployment or indoor hotspot environment (could be public or enterprise).
+The NR BS can be connected to “any” transport. .
+It is assumed that the NR BS is able to connect to other NR or LTE BSs via a RAN interface.